 What do you do if you are a client who needs to see a lot of options or multiple concepts?

 Great!
 We love creating designs.
-However, a flat rate design package is not the right fit for you, unless you want to make it clear you need 2 concepts and then we will tailor your flat fee to include the time required to craft two different designs.
-Otherwise, an hourly fee is your best friend and we will gladly try every idea under the sun, however don’t be surprised if the timeline for your project extends longer than you expected, as do your design fees – I’ve said it before and I’ll say it one more time, decisiveness is your key to success (and lower fees).
+However, a flat rate design package is not the right fit for you unless you want to make it clear you need 2 concepts, and then we will tailor your flat fee to include the time required to craft two different designs.
+Otherwise, an hourly fee is your best friend and we will gladly try every idea under the sun.
+However, don’t be surprised if the timeline for your project extends longer than you expected, as do your design fees – I’ve said it before, and I’ll say it one more time: decisiveness is your key to success (and lower fees).

 I will also mention that some clients get tripped up on the idea that we will develop one concept and present it.
-This is not to say that we only explore one concept, it’s quite the contrary, we run through multiple configurations and several material selections to create a beautiful cohesive and highly functional concept that speaks to the ideas expressed to us during those initial meetings.
+This is not to say that we only explore one concept; it’s quite the contrary; we run through multiple configurations and several material selections to create a beautiful, cohesive and highly functional concept that speaks to the ideas expressed to us during those initial meetings.
 So a lot of the “what-ifs” you may think of we have already tried and found them to be less successful than the one presented and are happy to discuss why if asked.

-It’s not always easy to tell the exact extent of changes and calculating the percentage of changes is always nuisanced.
+It’s not always easy to tell the exact extent of changes and calculating the percentage of changes is always nuanced.
 For that reason, there will be situations when we will be flexible and reach a compromise with our client to keep a good relationship.

 To simplify, let’s break it down like this: